LordAshes/TaleSpire-RuleSet5EPlugin/README.md

 1. While the plugin does expose the characters dictionary (so other plugins can modify it) this plugin reads the contents of the Dnd5E files at start up and does not provide any interactive methods to change the settings.
 For example, a new resistance gained through a spell would not be reflected.

 2. The attack sequence does not provide an option for reactions to be used to modify the attack sequence.
 For example, if the user casts a Shield spell to temporarily increase AC or uses a effects of a Warding Flare.

 3. Currently does not support damage reduction such as that given by the Heavy Armor Master feat.

-4. Ranged attack distance check only checks the victim distance but does not check for other foes that could be in melee with the attacker.

-5. Advantage and disadvantage rolls are more likely to cause dice to roll out of dice cam view.
+4. Advantage and disadvantage rolls are more likely to cause dice to roll out of dice cam view.

+5. Scale of 5' is assumed.

+6. Saves currently use the Skill Bonus toggle and amount as opposed to the Attack Bonus toggle and amount.

 ### Work-Around: Changing Specifications